personal growth and travel blog on my canvas homepage banner image

 malaysian cuisine menu.jpg

-Menu at a Malay Chinese restaurant
+Menu at a Malay Chinese restaurant.

 local-food-malaysia.jpg

-This was supposed to be a vegetarian noodle soup but I got it with egg.
+But I got the soup with egg.
 I wasn’t happy but ate the soup and left the egg.
 What was the point of discarding it when an egg had already been broken for me?
-Now I find it really hard to eat food from which I can even separate the eggs.
+Now I find it hard to eat anything with egg, even if it is a whole piece that I can take out.
 I quit eggs more than three years ago and the smell and the idea of egg in my food bothers me.
 Oops.

 My Kuala Lumpur adventure ended (for the time being), and I headed to the Taman Negara rainforest.
 The Kuala Tahan town is located on the edge of the forest, and I ate all my meals there.